a-alanine, a-amino-propionic acid, b-alanine, b-amino-propionic acid

 There are no conditions that increase the need for alanine.

 Side effects, toxicity, and interactions

 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can

-decrease how efficient your metabolism is.
-It can also make your kidneys work harder.
+lessen how well your metabolism works.
+It can make your kidneys work harder.
+In children,

-In children, taking single amino acid supplements may also cause growth problems.
+single amino acid supplements may cause growth problems.